anishsharma2277/node-jenkins-pipeline/README.md

 # Check the version endpoint
 curl http://localhost:3000/version

-Endpoints:

-/ → Returns a simple success message
-/health → Returns application health status
-/version → Returns current deployed version
-CI/CD with GitHub Actions
+CI/CD Setup

-This repository includes a GitHub Actions workflow that automatically:

-Installs dependencies (npm ci)
-Builds the application (npm run build)
-Syncs files to the deployment directory
-Starts or reloads the application using PM2
-Performs a version check to ensure the latest deployment

-Notes for GitHub Actions:

-Ensure the deployment directory is writable by the runner For self-hosted runners, use a home directory path (e.g., $HOME/node-app) to avoid permission issues Requirements
+Jenkins Pipeline: Automates build, deploy, and PM2 reload GitHub Actions: Can be used for automated build & deployment Ensure the deployment directory is writable by the runner Requirements
 Node.js (v18+ recommended) and npm
 PM2 (npm install -g pm2)
-Jenkins (optional, if using Jenkins pipeline)
+Jenkins (if using Jenkins CI/CD)
-GitHub Actions (optional, if using GitHub workflow) Application exposes /health and /version endpoints Troubleshooting
+GitHub Actions (if using workflow)
+Application exposes /health and /version endpoints Troubleshooting
 Old version displayed at /version:
 Ensure PM2 reloads the latest dist files
-Delete old PM2 instances: pm2 delete all
+Delete old instances: pm2 delete all
 Restart: pm2 start ecosystem.config.js
-GitHub Actions permission issues:
+Permission issues on GitHub Actions:
-Use a writable directory ($HOME/node-app) instead of /var/www Ensure the runner user has write access
+Use a writable directory (e.g., $HOME/node-app) instead of /var/www
+Ensure the runner user has write access
 PM2 cluster fails to start:
 Check logs: pm2 logs
-Verify the application runs locally first
+Verify the app runs locally first